nolash/erc20-pool/README.md

 By default, all deducted fees are credited to the pool contract.

 Using the `setFeeAddress` method, an external beneficiary for the fees may be defined.
 That beneficiary will be eligible to receive all fees pending external payment _from that moment on_.

-Note that this does also include any fees that were not already claimed by a previous beneficiary.
+**Important!** Note that this does also include any fees that were not already claimed by a previous beneficiary.

 #### Withdrawing fees

 Fees to be paid externally are accounted for internally in the contract, and may be withdrawn at any time using either the `withdraw(outToken)` or `withdraw(outToken, value)` method.

-(Note the difference in method signature from the exchange method: `withdraw(outToken, inToken, value)`.
+Note the difference between the fee withdrawal methods, and the method signature from the exchange method: `withdraw(outToken, inToken, value)`.

-## Sealing the contract
+## Sealing contract properties

 The contract implements the [CIC Seal](https://git.grassecon.net/cicnet/cic-contracts/#seal) interface for the following properties:

 - Fee value
 - Fee address
 - Quoter contract address

+Sealing allowed token lists and/or their respective value limits is the responsibility of the provider contracts themselves.